mrsu13/tim/README.md

-# tim, TELNET Instant Messenger
+# tim, the Terminal Instant Messenger